 In addition to the base fees, other factors like fuel surcharges, waiting times, chassis pre-pull and extra charges for specialized services can also influence overall costs.
 Companies involved in intermodal transport must be particularly diligent in estimating drayage expenses, as these can significantly affect the overall shipping budget.
 By being aware of the various components that contribute to drayage fees, logistics managers can better plan their operations and make informed decisions that optimize the supply chain and minimize costs.

-Shippers often face frustrations with drayage services due to surprise charges, slow and inaccurate invoicing, and variability in billing from different drayage companies.
-These issues can disrupt budgeting and create uncertainty in logistics operations.
+By proactively managing these timelines and communicating with drayage partners, shippers can minimize charges related to container usage and improve overall cost efficiency.
 To address these challenges, Visigistics has developed a solution that ensures consistent and efficient invoicing for drayage services.
 This approach allows customers to have confidence in their billing, reduces the likelihood of unexpected costs, and speeds up the invoicing process, leading to more timely payments and smoother operations.

 The Future of Drayage